NXT Cruiserweight Championship: Belt design

 When the championship was introduced, the irregularly shaped center plate of the belt largely featured a globe with the WWE logo over the top of it.
 Above the globe was a banner that read "Cruiserweight" and below the globe was one that read "Champion".
 Ornamentation filled out the rest of the plate.
 In what became a prominent feature of WWE's championship belts, the side plates featured removable center sections, allowing the holder's personal logo to be added to the championship belt; the default side plates showed silver and purple world maps with the WWE logo over them.
 The plates were on a purple strap.
 During Neville's first reign, the color of the slash under the WWE logo on the center plate and default side plates was changed from purple to orange.

 After the title was renamed to NXT Cruiserweight Championship, Triple H and NXT General Manager William Regal presented an updated version of the Cruiserweight Championship belt to reigning champion Angel Garza on January 25, 2020.
 The design was largely the same, except the WWE logo on the center plate was replaced with a vertical NXT logo and the purple strap was changed to a dark purple, almost black colored strap.
 The color of the slash under the WWE logo on the side plates was also changed to silver.

 Reigns

-Throughout the championship's short history, there were 20 reigns between 18 champions and one vacancy.
+Throughout the championship's 5 year, 3 month, and 22 day history, there were 20 reigns between 18 champions and one vacancy.
 The inaugural champion was T. J. Perkins.
 The oldest champion was Roderick Strong, winning the title at 38 years old, while the youngest champion was Lio Rush when he won it at 24.
 Neville and Enzo Amore were tied for the most reigns at two.
 Jordan Devlin's sole reign was the longest reign at 439 days, while final champion Carmelo Hayes' singular reign was the shortest at less than a minute as the title was immediately retired after he won it in a title unification match.